-WHAT'S IN YOUR Drinking water
+WHAT'S IN YOUR DRINKING WATER

 All sources of drinking water are subject to potential contamination by substances that are naturally occurring or man made.
 These substances can be microbes, inorganic or organic chemicals and radioactive substances.
 All drinking water, including bottled water, may contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about lead and other contaminants as well as their potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at (800) 426-4791.
+More information about contaminants as well as their potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at (800) 426-4791.